dprojects/Woodworking/Docs/README.md

 Woodworking workbench has been created because of my woodworking and coding hobby.
 Everything started from [getDimensions](https://github.com/dprojects/getDimensions/commits/master) project long time ago.
 I wanted to have [simple cut-list for chipboards order](https://github.com/dprojects/getDimensions/commit/a6f0a2221e90f717be95bd0dc1cc9f1ede95a329) and I found FreeCAD with low hardware requirements and possibility to implement the cut-list.

+In 2014, FreeCAD [did not have any tools to help create even simple cabinets](https://forum.freecad.org/viewtopic.php?t=8247).
+The work around Woodworking workbench [did not seem advanced even in 2022](https://forum.freecad.org/viewtopic.php?p=572287#p572287), so [I decided](https://forum.freecad.org/viewtopic.php?p=573458#p573458) to create my own workbench for creating simple cabinets.
+First, [I added my own macros](https://github.com/dprojects/Woodworking/commit/412bb997e338fa66e2dc1c38f68b175ffdfa37a8) that I had written earlier.
+Then I started creating new features useful for creating simple cabinets.

-Later it has been transformed into whole Woodworking workbench, I added many tools, and now Woodworking workbench has so many features and simplifications that it can be considered as a new CAD program based only on the FreeCAD kernel.
+I added many tools, and now Woodworking workbench has so many features and simplifications that it can be considered as a new CAD program based only on the FreeCAD kernel.
 It is mainly intended to make cabinet creation more simple, although it has many solutions to speed up and make more simple typical carpentry work and other CAD projects.
 I hope you will find something for yourself here.

 * [Installation](#installation)
 * [Extras](#extras)